Finance and Treasury’s GDPR Notice contains information about how and why Princeton collects your personal data, and

 Funding from External (Non-Aid) Scholarships

 If you do not receive financial aid from Princeton University, you can receive advance credit on your student account for anticipated awards.
 Any external scholarship will be credited to your student account in two equal installments, reflected in your fall and spring charges.
 External scholarship sources include Reserve Officer Training Corps (ROTC) scholarships and tuition grants from colleges and universities, including the Princeton Tuition Grant.

 Each academic year, you will be asked to document anticipated scholarships via an online form in the Student Financial Center.
 If scholarships claimed on your form are not received from the donor, you will be responsible for paying the amount credited to your account.
 The form will be available prior to the start of the academic year.

 Student Health Plan Charges

 As a full‐time, enrolled student, you are required to be covered by the Princeton University Student Health Plan (SHP) for off‐campus medical care and hospitalization, unless you can demonstrate alternative coverage that meets University criteria.
-The Student Health Plan begins for newly enrolled students on August 1 and on September 1 for re-enrolling students.
+The Student Health Plan begins August 1.
 The yearly charge will be split between the fall and spring semesters.
 All plans terminate on July 31 (including plans for graduating seniors).

 If you are covered by private health insurance, you may waive enrollment and the fee only upon certification that you have coverage comparable to the SHP.
 Details about the SHP are available at the UHS Website or by calling the Student Health Plan Office at the McCosh Health Center at (609) 258-3138.

 On-campus health service at the McCosh Health Center is included in the University's tuition fee.
 You may use this service as a student, regardless of your medical plan.

 Graduation, Withdrawal, and Refunds